-Drivers convicted of distracted driving under the new laws will be punished with a licence suspension, a hefty fine and demerit points.
-The severity of the punishment increases with the number of subsequent offences committed:
+Penalties in Ontario are among the harshest.
+Drivers convicted of distracted driving will be punished with a license suspension, hefty fine and demerit points.
+The severity of the punishment increases with the number of subsequent offences:

 Second offence: 7 day suspension and $5,000 fine

 Third offence: 30 day suspension, $10,000 fine, six demerit points

 Police do not have the authority to seize drivers licenses at roadside.
 They need the approval of a judge in order to suspend a license.
 The CAA has a complete list of cell phone/distracted driving legislation in Canada on its website caa.ca

 Distracted driving is no longer limited to using a cell phone.
 The Canadian Council of Motor Transport Administrators defines distracted driving as: “The diversion of attention from driving, as a result of the driver focusing on a non-driving object, activity, event or person.”
 As well, the RCMP has posted examples of distracted driving on its website that include eating or drinking, grooming, programming a GPS among others.
 For more information go to rcmp-grc.gc.ca